CanDIG/clinical_ETL_code/README.md

 `<INPUT_DIR>_map.json` is the main output and contains the results of the mapping, conversion and validation as well as summary statistics.

-The mapping and transformation result is found in the `"donors"` key.

-Arrays of validation warnings and errors are found in `validation_warnings` & `validation_errors`.

-Summary statistics about the completeness of the objects against the schema are in the `statistics` key.

 A summarised example of the output is below:

 ```json